rfo909/CFT/README.md

 The goal is to minimize unwanted side effects.

-## Just code
+### Just code

-CFT implements object types for lists and dictionaries, and the Db2 data store is able to save most data structures, using a special mechanism called *synthesis*, which produces code from values.
+CFT implements object types for lists and dictionaries, which enables somewhat complex data structures.

+The Db2 data store is able to save most data structures and values, using a special mechanism called *synthesis*, which produces code from values.
 This code on string format is stored when saving data with Db2, or it can be written to some file.

 When loading data from Db2, the code is run through eval() which recreates the original data.

-## Frequent uses
+# Frequent uses

 - check out + run build + distribute files + cleanup
 - search project trees